 The benefits of study abroad are almost innumerable.
 A few benefits include:

-- It builds cultural understanding, global perspective, and confidence.
+- Students gain cultural understanding, global perspective, and confidence

-- It builds critical thinking and problem-solving skills.
+- Students builds critical thinking and problem-solving skills

-- It develops flexibility, creativity and team-working skills.
+- Students develop flexibility, creativity, and team-working skills

 Find additional information at:

 - How Studying Abroad Makes You Smarter – Time, April 29, 2014

 - Top 10 Reasons to Study Abroad – Institute of International Education, Jan.
 15, 2014

 - Why Study Abroad, Huffington Post, Oct.
 10, 2013